 Long homepages are popular.
 In the “old days”, it was common to shove everything important at the very top of your homepage.
 The thinking was that users don’t scroll.
 Today’s users do scroll.
 You can probably thank the proliferation of mobile devices for this.
 To go along with this scrolling habit, websites now tend to have very long homepages that read like brochures.
 Here are some shining examples of church websites that do this.

 Kingdom Life’s website has a simple and clean design with a lot of custom icons in the background.
 An interesting element is that different sections of the website have different color schemes when you visit.
 It is a very memorable element of the website.
-The page with the sermons is great with a clean list of talks and a short description of each.
+The page with the sermon archive is great with a clean list of talks and a short description of each.